The Monster Club

 The Monster Club is a 1981 British anthology horror film directed by Roy Ward Baker and starring Vincent Price and John Carradine.
-An anthology film, it is based on the works of the British horror author R. Chetwynd-Hayes.
+It is based on the works of the British horror author R. Chetwynd-Hayes.
 It was the final film from Milton Subotsky, who was best known for his work with Amicus Productions; Amicus were well known for their anthologies, but this was not an Amicus film.
 It was also the final feature film directed by Baker.

 Plot

 Prologue

-A fictionalised version of author R. Chetwynd-Hayes (John Carradine) is approached on a city street by a strange man (Vincent Price) who turns out to be a starving vampire named Eramus.
-Eramus bites the writer, and in gratitude for the small "donation", takes his (basically unharmed but bewildered) victim to the titular club, which is a covert gathering place for a multitude of supernatural creatures.
-In between the club's unique music and dance performances, Eramus introduces three stories about his fellow creatures of the night.
+A fictionalised version of author R. Chetwynd-Hayes is approached on a city street by a strange man who turns out to be a starving vampire named Erasmus.
+Erasmus bites the writer, and in gratitude for the small "donation", takes his (basically unharmed but bewildered) victim to the titular club, which is a covert gathering place for a multitude of supernatural creatures.
+In between the club's unique music and dance performances, Erasmus introduces three stories about his fellow creatures of the night.

 The Shadmock

-A young, financially struggling woman (Barbara Kellerman) takes a job at a secluded manor house owned by Raven (James Laurenson), a hybrid creature called a Shadmock, who leads a troubled and tragic existence and is notorious for its demonic whistle.
+A young, financially struggling woman takes a job at a secluded manor house owned by Raven, a hybrid creature called a Shadmock, who leads a troubled and tragic existence and is notorious for its demonic whistle.
 As time goes by, the girl, Angela, develops a friendship with the mysterious Shadmock, and he eventually proposes to her.
-Alarmed, Angela refuses, but her controlling boyfriend (Simon Ward) forces her to go through with it to gain the Shadmock's vast wealth.
+Alarmed, Angela refuses, but her controlling boyfriend forces her to go through with it to gain the Shadmock's vast wealth.
 On the night of the engagement party, Angela is caught robbing the Shadmock's safe and screams that she could never love him.
 Heartbroken, the Shadmock whistles and destroys Angela's face.
 Her boyfriend is driven insane and locked away in an asylum upon seeing her.

 The Vampires

-The timid son (Warren Saire) of a peaceable family of vampires lives a miserable, lonely life where he is bullied at school and his father (Richard Johnson) spends little time with him.
-The son discovers his father is a vampire, being relentlessly, if ineptly, hunted by a team of bureaucratic undead-killers, The Blini or B-Squad, led by Pickering (Donald Pleasence).
+The timid son of a peaceable family of vampires lives a miserable, lonely life where he is bullied at school and his father spends little time with him.
+The son discovers his father is a vampire, being relentlessly hunted by a team of bureaucratic undead-killers, The Blini or B-Squad, led by Pickering.
 The hunters break into the house and stake the vampire father, but the tables are turned when the father bites Pickering, meaning that he will now have to be staked by his own assistants.
 A chase ensues, and Pickering is staked.
-After his men take his body away, the timid son and his mother (Britt Ekland) return to the basement to find that the father faked his death using a stake-proof vest filled with tomato ketchup.
+After his men take his body away, the timid son and his mother return to the basement to find that the father faked his death using a stake-proof vest filled with tomato ketchup.